Applying for PCC Funding

 The PCC has funds available to enable local people and organisations to access both one-off and long term grants that actively reduce crime and disorder and reduce the fear of crime.

-Applicants can apply at any time and must be able to demonstrate that the project or initiative meets one or more of the Police and Crime Commissioners objectives.
+Applicants can apply during set periods and must be able to demonstrate that the project or initiative meets one or more of the Police and Crime Commissioners objectives.

 - Investing in Our Police